Capital city: Athens

 Greece at a glance

-Greece, a full EU Member State, scores high on all major factors taken into consideration when choosing a new country for relocating, such as quality of life, regulated environment, secure living conditions in urban and rural areas, access to efficient services, residence privileges for family members, freedom to travel, among others.
+The Hellenic Republic, a full EU member state, scores high on all major factors taken into consideration when choosing a new country for relocating, such as quality of life, regulated environment, secure living conditions in urban and rural areas, access to efficient services, residence privileges for family members, freedom to travel, among others.
 Despite its small size, Greece features a particularly diverse natural environment, providing many recreational opportunities.
-This, combined with a spir-ited lifestyle blending both ancient and modern
+This, combined with a spirited lifestyle blending both ancient and modern.

 Requirements and procedures